 Flying is the quickest way to travel between the 2 cities.
 Flights from Amsterdam Schiphol (AMS) to Berlin's 2 airports Tegel (TXL) and Schönefeld (SXF) are scheduled to take around 1 hour 20 minutes.
 A large new airport Berlin Brandenburg (BER) has been under construction but is beset by problems and the opening has been delayed to 2016 at the earliest.

 Dutch airline KLM (Skyteam alliance) has up to 6x daily non-stop flights from Amsterdam to Berlin Tegel using a combination of Boeing 737 aircraft and the occasional Cityhopper branded Embraer 190.
 Base fares start from €100 return but note that KLM charges for checked luggage.
 On board you will get a complimentary drink and light snack.

-German airline Lufthansa does NOT operate a direct service between the 2 cities.
-You need to make a connection in either Frankfurt or Munich and prices also start at around €100 return.
+German airline Lufthansa (Star Alliance) does NOT operate a direct service between Amsterdam and Berlin.
+Flying Lufthansa requires that you make a connection in either Frankfurt or Munich - prices start from around €170 return.

 Eurolines has a sales office at Rokin 38A in Amsterdam and its Amstel terminal (Julianaplein 5); in Berlin the sales desk is at Mannheimerstrasse 33/34.